jcastle17/Teleporte/00_LATEST_CHECKPOINT_READ_FIRST.md

 ### ANTI-VERIFICATION-LOOP RULE

 Do not turn coding, website, Cloudflare, GitHub, Codespaces, Wrangler, Gemini, Copilot, or deployment work into repeated check/build/re-check loops.

 The AI should:
-- assess current state once,
+- assess current state,
 - decide what is missing,
 - build or fix what is needed, ENHANCE IF POSSIBLE,
 - run one final validation at the end,